JWKyle/tdd-using-react/README.md

+# WIP
+This is a small app used to practice TDD with React using Jest.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>